mdozmorov/gwas2bed/tumorportal/README.md

 To analyze breast cancer genes

+Collection of cancer-associated genes
+---

+We collected a large number of cancer-associated genes from several publicly available resources.
+First, a total of 487 genes were downloaded from the Cancer Gene Census [PMID: 20952405] (accessed on 10 July 2013, denoted as ‘CGC genes’).
+CGC genes are well-curated and have been widely used as a reference gene set in many cancer-related projects [PMID: 20952405].
+Second, we collected 125 cancer driver genes from Vogelstein et al. [PMID: 23539594].
+Finally, we used the 4,050 cancer-associated genes from a previous study [PMID: 24881052]

+**Vogelstein.xlsx** - cancer genes from Vogelstein study

+**Cheng_S1.xlsx** - 4,050 cancer genes from Cheng study

+**Vuong.xlsx** - 2,262 unique somatic mutations in the pocket regions of 369 unique human proteins.
+To analyze for epigenomic enrichments

 [Xie, M., Lu, C., Wang, J., McLellan, M. D., Johnson, K. J., Wendl, M. C., … Ding, L. (2014).
 Age-related mutations associated with clonal hematopoietic expansion and malignancies.
 Nature Medicine, 20(12), 1472–1478. doi:10.1038/nm.3733]
 (http://www.nature.com/nm/journal/v20/n12/full/nm.3733.html#supplementary-information)
 ---